 - 2 cloves garlic

-Place zucchini noodles in the pasta water and cook over medium-low heat for about 4-5 minutes or until tender.
+Place zucchini noodles in the pasta water and cook over medium heat for about 3-4 minutes or until tender.
 Drain zucchini noodles and add to the cooked spaghetti.

-Next, heat olive oil in a pan over medium heat.
-Add shrimp to the pan and season with salt and pepper.
+Next, heat 1 teaspoon olive oil in a pan over medium heat.
+Add shrimp to the pan and season with a dash of salt and pepper.
 Cook until shrimp is pink and opaque, about 2 minutes per side.

 Combine the spaghetti and zucchini noodles in a large bowl and stir in the pesto.
-Toss in the shrimp and cherry tomatoes and combine.
+Toss in the shrimp and cherry tomatoes and mix to combine.